Khang-Truong/Dog-walker-website/README.md

 # Dog-walker-website
 # Introduction
-This is a project in Multimedia Web Development course.
+This is a project in the Multimedia Web Development course.
 In this website, users can adopt pets, get tips, and find dog walkers or pet sitters.

 # Some Pictures About The Project